Serhiy1/Cloud-computing-coursework---piazza/README.md

    - Eslint and prettier were selected as they are the industry defaults

 4. Selecting packages and plugins for the project
-   1. body-parser - For de-serialisng JSON objects
+   1. morgan - Logging middle ware for express JS
-   2. morgan - Logging middle ware for express JS
+   2. Mongoose - For interacting with a mongo DB libaray
-   3. Mongoose - For interacting with a mongo DB libaray
+   3. express-validator - validating user input

 5. Project structure - The folder structure of the project follows industry standards, all code is located in the `src` folder.
 The Main entry points are in the root of this folder.
    - `./api/routes` subfolder contains specific handlers for the different API endpoints